elugens/hello-javascript/docs/general-javascript-questions/data-types/json-methods-tojson.md

 <CloseAllAnswers />

-### Explain, what is JSON in relation to the JavaScript development environment?
+### Explain what is JSON?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> JSON or JavaScript Object Notation is a simple and lightweight data exchange format used across multiple language platforms including JavaScript.
-JSON means JavaScript Object Notation and it is language and platform independent.</div><br />
+  <div><strong>Interview Response:</strong> JSON or JavaScript Object Notation is a lightweight and straightforward data exchange format used across multiple language platforms, including JavaScript.
+JSON means JavaScript Object Notation, and it is language and platform-independent.</div><br />
   <div><strong>Technical Response:</strong> JSON is a simple and lightweight data exchange format used across multiple language platforms.
-JSON means JavaScript Object Notation and it is language and platform independent.
-JSON is often used when data is sent from a server to a web page.
-It works both on the front and back end of development environments.
-There are several built-in JavaScript methods used to convert JSON objects from and back to its original format.
+JSON means JavaScript Object Notation, and it is language and platform-independent.
+JSON often gets used when data gets sent from a server to a web page, and it works both on the front and back end of development environments.
+Several built-in JavaScript methods get used to convert JSON objects from and back to their original format.
   </div>
   </div>
 </details>

 ---

-### Explain, what is the role of the JSON.stringfy() method in JavaScript?
+### Explain the role of the JSON.stringfy() method in JavaScript?

 <details>
   <summary><strong>View Answer:</strong></summary>